npickens/darkroom/README.md

   reference_regex = /ref=#{Asset::REFERENCE_REGEX.source}/x

   # The (optional) block is passed four keyword arguments:
+  #
-  #   parse_data: - Hash for storing data across calls to this and other parse handlers.
+  # parse_data: - Hash for storing arbitrary data across calls to this and other handlers.
-  #   match:      - MatchData object from the match against the provided regex.
+  # match:      - MatchData object from the match against the regex.
   # asset:      - Asset object of the asset being referenced.
-  #   format:     - Format of the reference (see Asset::REFERENCE_FORMATS).
+  # format:     - String format of the reference (see Asset::REFERENCE_FORMATS).
   reference(reference_regex) do |parse_data:, match:, asset:, format:|
     parse_data[:refs] ||= []          # Accumulate and use arbitrary parse data.
     parse_data[:refs] << match[:path] # Use the MatchData object of the regex match.